altenwald/ream/docs/protocol.md

 S: PROJECTION UPDATED users 1
 ```

-The return is indicating the number of projections updated.
+The return indicates the number of projections updated.

 In this case, we are sending two expressions, the first one is for selecting the projections to be updated and the second one is for updating the information.
 As an advantage, the JSON sent will be evaluated, so we can add expressions like: